The short answer is to follow your gut (brain) instincts.

-Seeks to establish global control of humanity, as currently set out in the World Economic Forums ‘Great Reset’, and detailed in their interactive schematic [you don’t have to register or log in, just click hide panel and click and drill down] [Update - this webpage was removed on 22 February 2021]
+Seeks to establish global control of humanity, as currently set out in the World Economic Forums ‘Great Reset’, and detailed in their interactive 'Transformation Maps' [you don’t have to register or log in, just click on the video panels of interest and drill down]

 The Great Reset’s strap-line ‘Building Back Better’ centres on top down solutions; Controlling economics; being heavily reliant on the Fourth industrial revolution (5G); World Health with vaccines; Redesigning jobs and much more when you drill down into the interactive schematic details.

 The associated escalating amounts of censorship of the media (akin to modern-day book burning) which we are witnessing is helping control the information we are receiving, removing material that is deemed contrary to the ‘Great Reset’ storyline.